How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 Being able to decipher between lists of codes, phrases, and other material that may look similar is extremely important when becoming a dispatcher.
 You may have to deal with things like license plate numbers, which can often become easy to mix up when they are put into a chart or list.

 This module focuses on your ability to pick out the small differences between data and report those differences.
-The most challenging part of this section of the test is that you will sometimes be required to do other things or listen to a recording of an emergency situation while you’re sorting through the extremely similar data.
+The most challenging part of this section of the test is that you will sometimes be required to do other things or listen to a recording of an emergency situation while you’re sorting through similar data.

-Therefore, its important to utilize the skills you’ve practiced in other modules to be successful in this one.
+Therefore, it’s important to utilize the skills you’ve practiced in other modules to be successful in this one.

 10. Prioritization